jupyter/nbgrader/nbgrader/docs/source/configuration/nbgrader_config.rst

 .. warning::

-    This option should not be used with a JupyterHub installation, as it modifies certain objects in the running instance, and can probably prevent other users from using *formgrader* correctly.
-If you have a JupyterHub installation, you should use the settings described in the following section.
+    This option should not be used with a multiuser Jupyterlab instance, as it modifies certain objects in the running instance, and can probably prevent other users from using *formgrader* correctly.
+Also, if you have a JupyterHub installation, you should use the settings described in the following section.

 You may need to use a dedicated configuration file for each course without configuring